 This study, focusing on inverse relations, examines how representative U.S. and Chinese elementary textbooks may provide opportunities to learn fundamental mathematical ideas.
-Findings from this study indicate that both of the U.S. textbook series (grades K-6) in comparison to the Chinese textbook samples (grades 1-6), presented more instances of inverse relations, while also containing more unique types of problems; yet, the Chinese textbooks provided more opportunities supporting meaningful and explicit learning of inverse relations.
+Findings from this study indicate that both of the U.S. textbook series (grades K-6) in comparison to the Chinese textbook samples (grades 1-6), presented more instances of inverse relations, while also containing more unique types of problems; yet, the Chinese textbooks provided more opportunities supporting meaningful and explicit learning.
 In particular, before presenting corresponding practice problems, Chinese textbooks contextualized worked examples of inverse relations in real-world situations to aid in sense making of computational or checking procedures.
-The Chinese worked examples also differed in representation uses and made connections between concrete and abstract through concreteness fading.
-Finally, the Chinese textbooks spaced learning over time through a systematic emphasis on structural relations, especially inverse quantities relationships.
-Findings based on textbook presentations of both countries suggest that textbook designers and classroom instructors consider these approaches so as to support meaningful and explicit learning of fundamental mathematical ideas in elementary school.
+The Chinese worked examples also differed in representation uses especially through concreteness fading.
+Finally, the Chinese textbooks spaced learning over time, systematically stressing structural relations including the inverse quantities relationships.
+These findings shed light on ways to support students' meaningful and explicit learning of fundamental mathematical ideas in elementary school.